Cowboys & Aliens: Themes

-In the Americas, Native American nations were severely damaged by European settlers, specifically because of the Europeans' advanced military technology.
+In the Americas, Native American nations were severely damaged by European settlers, specifically because of the Europeans' more advanced military technology.
 Favreau compared the film to the historical confrontation "in the frustration of not having the technology to allow you to prevail.
 It's always the low-tech culture that feels powerless when faced with an enemy that has technology on their side."
 In the film, the cowboys are the low-tech culture, and the aliens with advanced technology possess the belief of Manifest Destiny.
 Favreau also said of the premise, "It allows the cowboys and Native Americans to come together, which would be impossible had there not been a greater common enemy.
 It sets the Western up in a very classic way and then turns it on its ear."
 When the aliens appear, the film becomes a road movie in which the main characters try to track the aliens, team up with different groups, and ultimately confront the aliens.
 Favreau compared the gathering to The Magnificent Seven in facing seemingly insurmountable odds in their confrontation.

 The character of Meacham also presents an unconventional take on Christian principles to support the film's main theme of redemption.
 According to Favreau, Meacham's teaching Doc how to shoot not only references similar scenes in other Westerns but also "teach[es] him how to be a person".
 Meacham's dying words to Jake, "God don't care who you were, Son, only who you are", speaks of the central theme of redemption.
 The hummingbird that Jake sees at various points in the film is a "good spirit" that could represent either Alice or Ella; an alternate theory is that Ella was an angel that helped Jake "get over" Alice.
 Favreau also suggested a back-story to Cowboys & Aliens: the über-alien is the mastermind of the invasion; all other aliens are "worker bees", possibly genetically engineered by another species of aliens that remained on their home planet and sent the worker bees as conquistadors.